 How tall are the Kelpies?
 And how much do they weigh?

-The statues are over 30 metres tall and weigh over 600 tonnes.
+The equine sculptures are over 30 metres tall and weigh over 600 tonnes.

 Do the Kelpies have names?

-Yes the sculptures were modelled on two working Clydesdale horses Duke and Barron.
+Yes, the sculptures were modelled on two working Clydesdale horses, Duke and Barron and are a tribute to Scotland’s horse-powered heritage.

 Are there any guided tours available?